-A: The Nicholls Online course management system, Moodle, is designed to meet a variety of world accessibility requirements, including Section 508, Section 504 and W3C.
-Moodle supports the use of assistive technologies such as screen readers, text magnifiers and speech-to-text solutions.
+A: The Nicholls Online course management system, Canvas, is designed to meet a variety of world accessibility requirements, including Section 508, Section 504 and W3C.
+Canvas supports the use of assistive technologies such as screen readers, text magnifiers and speech-to-text solutions.
 Additionally, all functionality in joule is designed to be keyboard accessible.

 Q: Can I take courses through Nicholls Online while taking courses during a regular (traditional) Nicholls semester?